Skip to content

 Step 2: Download Configuration Files

-Download the Docker Compose configuration and choose the appropriate environment template based on your transcription service:
+Download the Docker Compose configuration and the unified environment template:

 # Download docker compose example